 How Debt Management Works

-Get started online or call us to speak with a financial advocate.
+Get started online or call us to speak with a Financial Advocate.
 Appointments are available by phone or in person at one of our eight locations.

-Come prepared with information about your income, any loans or debts, and your monthly expenses.
+Be prepared with information about your income, any loans or debts, and your monthly expenses.
 We’ll sort through it with you and create a realistic spending plan to get you back on track.

 Start paying down debt.
 Establish a solid repayment history, develop good financial habits and improve your credit.
 Once you are debt free, put that money into savings.

 Credit Counseling Resources

 Budgeting is a critical life skill.
 Our e-Learning courses explore personal finance topics and suggest tactics to help you develop good money habits.
 You will also find links to government resources, information and videos.

 Do I have too much debt?

 If you never have enough money left at the end of the month or you buy things on credit without paying off your full balance each month, these are signs you may be in financial trouble.
 Most of us can tell when we’re struggling financially; the harder part is knowing how to deal with that situation.
 If you suspect you’ve taken on too much debt, take action now.
 The longer you wait, the harder it will be to get back on track.
 You may also end up owing a lot more to creditors.